 Why would I need an affidavit?

-Affidavits are used for various legal purposes, such as providing evidence in court, confirming identity, verifying facts, or making statements under penalty of perjury.
+Affidavits can be used for various legal purposes, such as providing evidence in court, confirming identity, verifying facts, or making statements under penalty of perjury.

 Who can make an affidavit?